 If you gently squeeze a cucumber, it should be firm.
 Soft cucumbers are over ripe.
 Size, of course, will vary greatly according to the cultivar but also depending upon how you like your cucumbers.
 Cucumbers will continually fruit and ripen for some time.
 The fruit may be ready at 2 inches (5 cm.) in length or 10-16 inches (30.5 to 40.5 cm.) long.
 Most cucumbers are perfectly ripe between 5-8 inches (13 to 20.5 cm.) in length.
 Keep an eye on the fruit, though.
 The green cucumbers tend to blend in with the stem and foliage of the plant and can, like zucchini, attain great lengths and become dry, woody, and bitter.

 What about cucumber ripening off the vine?
 Can cucumbers ripen off the vine?
 If so, the question is how to ripen cucumbers off the vine.

 Due to one reason or another, you may spy a cucumber that has fallen from the vine.
 Or you may have a burst of fruiting or multiple plants setting so much fruit, you wonder if cucumber ripening off the vine might be a better plan.

-No. Unlike tomatoes, stone fruit and avocados, cucumbers will not ripen off the vine.
-Cantaloupes, watermelons, and cucumbers are example of fruit that will not ripen further when removed from the vine.
+No. Unlike tomatoes, stone fruit, and avocados, cucumbers will not ripen off the vine.
+Cantaloupes, watermelons, and cucumbers are examples of fruit that will not ripen further when removed from the vine.
 You know this if you have ever purchased a cantaloupe that doesn’t seem ripe, but was a great price so you decided to see if it would ripen further on the kitchen counter.
 Sorry, no.